Keven Undergaro

-Keven Undergaro (born November 18, 1967) is the creator of online broadcast network AfterBuzz TV as well as being a writer and producer for film and television.
+Keven Undergaro (born November 18, 1967) is an American writer and film producer.
+He is the creator of online broadcast network AfterBuzz TV.

 Early life

 Undergaro was born into a working-class family in Medford, Massachusetts.
 His interests as a youth included video games, comic books, movies, and television.
 He was a fan of the Adam West series Batman and converted the family El Camino into his own personal Batmobile.
 He also made in-costume appearances as Batman and scaled a 50-foot roof in college as a stunt.

 Undergaro is a graduate of Saint Anselm College, where he majored in history.
 He worked as a carnival worker on the east coast in the summer to afford trips to Los Angeles, where he worked as a television writer in the winter.
 He eventually became head writer of MTV's Singled Out.

 After working for MTV, Undergaro decided to make an independent film, which left him bankrupt and homeless.
 Through that film, he met 17-year-old Maria Menounos.